Criminal defense lawyers and privacy advocates alike are cheering the latest

 The Law Offices of Kyle J. Humphrey fights to protect your Fourth Amendment rights!

-Our Bakersfield criminal defense lawyers are up-to-date on all judgments
+Our Bakersfield criminal defense lawyer is up-to-date on all judgments

 pertinent to the Fourth Amendment and the ramifications of such rulings